Jonny Edgar: 2022

 In November 2021, Edgar switched to reigning team champions Trident for the post-season test at Catalunya, driving alongside Roman Staněk and rookie Zane Maloney.
 After further testing during the winter, Edgar was confirmed with the Italian outfit in January for the 2022 season.
 Having been picked as one of the title favourites, it was a surprise when Edgar finished outside of the top ten in both races of the opening round.
 However, he later revealed that he had been diagnosed with Crohn's disease, which caused major weight loss during the winter and made driving immensely difficult.
 Edgar opted to pull out of the championship following that round, claiming that he "[needed] to take some time out to prioritise [his] health.
 After missing the rounds at Imola and Barcelona, the Brit returned for the fourth round at Silverstone, having "improved sufficiently" to return to racing.
-In the feature race, he scored his first points of the season with an eighth place finish.
+In the feature race, he scored his first points of the season with an eighth-place finish.
 He would continue his points-scoring form into the following round in Austria, where he ended up seventh in the sprint race, however a collision caused by Caio Collet at the Safety car restart in the feature race prevented another points finish.
 A scoreless round at Budapest came next, although Edgar would finish off the season in a positive manner, scoring points in all of the remaining six races, being the only driver to manage this feat.
 Edgar ended up twelfth in the standings, having helped Trident to the runner-up spot in the teams' championship and become the highest placed driver to have missed at least two rounds.

 After the end of the season, Edgar took part in the post-season test, partnering Franco Colapinto and Mari Boya at MP Motorsport.

 2023

 Edgar remained in Formula 3 for the 2023 season, this time moving to MP Motorsport after a successful test.
+However, much as the Briton had hoped to start the season off strongly, he was only able to collect two points during the first four rounds of 2023.
+Despite persistent qualifying struggles, Edgar would eventually return to the top ten, finishing fifth and sixth in Austria.
+More top-ten finishes came in the subsequent two events, with a highlight being fourth during the Spa sprint race, before Edgar managed to take his maiden victory in the category at Monza, managing to stay in the lead even after a last-lap safety car restart.
+He finished the year in 13th position overall, being beaten by teammate Colapinto, who ended up fourth.